penguinland/bridge_practice/README.md

 but you can ignore all the bids and topics you're not interested in, at which point the code is a very manageable size.

+### Data Types and Terminology

+Here is a rough summary of some of the data types in the code:
+- A `SituationInstance` is a problem and solution to be shown to the user.
+It contains an entire deal of the cards, the bidding, the answer, the explanation of why the answer is right, etc.
+- A `Situation` contains a `dealer` program to generate a deal, and everything else needed to make a `SituationInstance`.
+- `Situations` take in a random number generator and give back a `Situation`.
+  It might be a collection of multiple `Situation`s, or a single `Situation` that can be parameterized (e.g., you can randomly set the vulnerability and dealer, while the rest is unchanged).
+It is often a collection of collections of parameterizable `Situation`s.
+- A `Topic` is a named `Situations`.
+When you use this system as a whole, you select which `Topic`s you want to practice.
+- `Commentary` is a string-like data type that can render certain things (e.g., bids) in a fancy way.
+Most string-like things in here are actually `Commentary` (`Topic` names, alert descriptions, explanations of why the answer is right, etc.).
+- An `Action` is a way to modify either the `dealer` program or the bidding, used when constructing `Situations`.
+The embedded domain specific language I've built is entirely made out of `Action`s.
+- A `Call` is what you'd expect (pass, bid, double, or redouble).
+A `CompleteCall` is a `Call` with an optional `Commentary` containing a description of an alert.
+- Hopefully other things are straightforward (e.g., you can figure out on your own what `Direction` and `Hand` represent).

 ## Bugfixes

 If something has gone wrong but you figure out what it was, please send a pull